Nyanya (dish)

 Nyanya or niania (няня) is an ancient Russian dish.
-It consists of a sheep's abomasum stuffed with mutton brains, head meat, legs, onion and buckwheat porridge.
+It consists of a sheep's caul fat stuffed with mutton brains, head meat, legs, onion and buckwheat porridge.
 After that, the dish can be fried in lard or baked in the oven in a clay pot.

 History

 The dish is known from the 9th century.

 Nyanya was forbidden by the Russian Orthodox Church because pagan Slavs used the dish in their rituals.

 In literature

-The nyanya is mentioned in "Dead Souls" by Nikolai Gogol: "My dear," said Sobakevitch, "the cabbage soup is excellent."
+The nyanya is mentioned in Dead Souls by Nikolai Gogol: "My dear," said Sobakevitch, "the cabbage soup is excellent."
 With that he finished his portion, and helped himself to a generous measure of niania, the dish which follows shtchi and consists of a sheep's stomach stuffed with black porridge, brains, and other things.
 "What niania this is!" he added to Chichikov.
 "Never would you get such stuff in a town, where one is given the devil knows what."

-The dish is also mentioned in the Saltykov-Shchedrin's novel "Old Years in Poshekhonye".
+The dish is also mentioned in Saltykov-Shchedrin's novel Old Years in Poshekhonye.